usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

    .. tab:: Rendered

-      See more about :ref:`getting-started-running-dioptra`
+      See more about :ref:`how-to-prepare-deployment`
       in the dedicated page.

-      See more about :ref:`My custom reference name for the same page <getting-started-running-dioptra>` in the dedicated page.
+      See more about :ref:`My custom reference name for the same page <how-to-prepare-deployment>` in the dedicated page.

    .. tab:: RST Source

       .. code-block:: rst

-         See more about :ref:`getting-started-running-dioptra`
+         See more about :ref:`how-to-prepare-deployment`
          in the dedicated page.

-         See more about :ref:`My custom reference name for the same page <getting-started-running-dioptra>` in the dedicated page.
+         See more about :ref:`My custom reference name for the same page <how-to-prepare-deployment>` in the dedicated page.

 .. note::